keithjjones/pycryptotools/README.md

 # Data:

 Some of the data for these tools were downloaded from http://norvig.com/mayzner.html.
-The License of that project applies to the data only.
-This data can be found as "ngrams1.csv", "ngrams2.csv", and "ngrams3.csv" in the data directory.
+The License of that project applies to that data only.
+Some other data was downloaded from http://practicalcryptography.com/.
+The License of that project applies to that data only.
+The data can be found in the data directory.

 # References: